 We value the power of music as a means to create personal and social change;

-We value efforts that actively expand opportunities for girls and women*;
+We value efforts that actively expand opportunities for girls, women and gender non-binary folks;

 We value positive approaches to fighting sexism;

 We value appropriate sharing of resources, cooperation, and collaboration;